dianpeng/sql2awk/README.md

     - AWK/GAWK can only support numerical type and string type
     - NULL is missing

-  - CSV is not support properly
+  - CSV is not performant
-    - Currently due to limitation of AWK/GAWK, it cannot support CSV/TSV
-    - Other approach is to convert CSV into tabular data and handle it inside of awk
-    - We will have pure AWK implementation for CSV/JSON parsing, but not performant
+    - The support of CSV is not performant.
+The CSV parser is written in AWK and it will have to scan each character inside of the line to parse the quoted string etc ...

 # Example